magiruuvelvet/LightweightQtDRMStreamViewer/README.md

 #### Adding Services to the list

-Run the app for at least once (optimally from a terminal).
+Run the app for at least once (optionally from a terminal).
 It will create its configuration directory and tell you where it is.

 Default is `~/.config/LightweightQtDRMStreamViewer` (on Linux) and `%LOCALAPPDATA%/LightweightQtDRMStreamViewer` (on Windows).